MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

     If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

-## To install from the command prompt
+## Install from the command prompt

 To install Orchestrator at a command prompt, use Setup.exe with the command-line options in the following table.